 - PDF instructions for a DIY (do it yourself) hands-on activity for students

-- teacher guide PDF with further explanation and background on science concepts that the teacher might use as needed
+- a teacher guide PDF with further explanation and background on science concepts for the teacher to use as needed

-Science concepts are clearly identified, explained, and reviewed in both the video and the expanded lesson plans.
-Some lessons might be completed in one day, while others will take two or more days.
-The number of class periods required for each lesson is generally shown under “duration” on the second or third page of the lesson plan next to a list of required mateirals.
+Science concepts are clearly identified, explained, and reviewed in both the videos and lesson plans.
+Lessons might be completed in one or more days, with the time required varying from lesson to lesson.
+The number of class periods required for each lesson is generally shown under “duration” on the second or third page of the lesson plan next to a list of required materials.

-Videos are not presented in any particular order, so you can use selected videos as you wish or use all of them.
-They might serve as supplements or they might provide your entire curriculum for third or fourth grade if you plan to do science only once or twice a week.
-By fifth grade, students generally need to go deeper with more written material, so consider this a supplement for fifth grade.
+Videos are not presented in any particular order, so you can use selected videos as you wish.
+They might serve as supplements or they might provide your entire curriculum for up through about fourth grade.
+By fifth grade, students generally need to go deeper with more written material, so consider this a supplement for fifth grade and above.

-Annual subscriptions for $95 can be used by the entire family.
-You can begin with a 14-day free trial period, and you can also subscribe for $15 a month.
-That should give you plenty of time to see how it works before purchasing a yearly subscription.
-(Other rates apply for schools.)
+Annual subscriptions can be used by the entire family, but you can watch five videos free without registering.
+That should give you enough to see how it works before purchasing a subscription.

 Generation Genius science should be a great option for those who want a secular science curriculum that is lively and appealing to students.
 It still requires a bit of work on the part of parents or teachers, but it should be well worth the effort.